jacobdcook/career-development-tracker/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Built with Python's standard library for maximum compatibility
 - Inspired by the growing need for structured career development tools
 - Template system designed for maximum flexibility and customization
 - AI prompt templates for easy plan generation

-## 📞 Support
+## Support

 If you find this tool helpful, please consider:
-- ⭐ Starring the repository
+- Starring the repository
-- 🐛 Reporting bugs or suggesting features
+- Reporting bugs or suggesting features
-- 🤝 Contributing improvements
+- Contributing improvements
-- 📢 Sharing with others in your field or community
+- Sharing with others in your field or community

 ---

-**Good luck with your career development journey! 🚀**
+**Good luck with your career development journey!**

-*Built with ❤️ for the developer and career development community*
+*Built for the developer and career development community*